 Goalkeeper Jonathan Mitchell joined Derby County in the summer of 2014 on a free transfer from Newcastle United.

-He was an unused substitute on a handful of occasions during the 2014/15 season for the first-team, with his match action coming in Derby’s Under 21 side.
+He was an unused substitute on a handful of occasions during the 2014/15 season for the first-team, with his match action coming in Derby’s Under 21 side, and his impressive performances and development during the season saw him sign a new contract.

 During that season, Mitchell had shared goalkeeping duties for Newcastle’s Under-16 side, before featuring for the Under-18s’ set-up in April – three months after making his debut for the Under-21s - when he kept a clean sheet in a 3-0 win over Barnsley.